 Effective workforce management isn’t only HR’s responsibility—it’s the responsibility of every manager to ensure that they coach their reports, evaluate their output and cultivate their potential.
 These are tasks that managers should engage in weekly, if not daily.
 This hands-on approach can ultimately contribute to a macro view of human capital management that aligns with strategic objectives.

 The online MS in Strategic Human Resource Management degree from Saint Joseph’s University provides you with the skills and knowledge to optimize your workforce.
-To learn about this master’s in management program, request more information or call (866) 758-7670 toll free to speak with an admissions representative right away.
+To learn about this master’s in management program, request more information below or call (866) 758-7670 toll free to speak with a Program Manager right away.